SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Curation

 \subsection{Semantic Information Annotation}

-Multimodal models have made substantial progress in bridging vision and language, adopting diverse strategies for video caption generation.
-VATEX~\citep{wang2019vatex} relies on manual annotation to deliver precise captions but suffers from limited scalability.
-More recent datasets, such as VidGen~\citep{tan2024vidgen}, Panda70M~\citep{chen2024panda}, and OpenVid~\citep{nan2024openvid}, leverage multimodal large language models (MLLMs) for automated caption generation, achieving a balance between efficiency and semantic relevance.
-Complex pipelines like MiraData~\citep{ju2024miradatalargescalevideodataset} and Koala36M~\citep{wang2025koala} produce structured captions to improve alignment between visual content and text, while OpenHumanVid~\citep{li2025openhumanvid} introduces voting mechanisms and LLM-based reformatting to further enhance accuracy across multiple structured outputs.
+Multimodal models have made remarkable strides in bridging vision and language, employing diverse strategies for video caption generation.
+Early efforts such as VATEX~\citep{wang2019vatex} rely on manual annotation to ensure linguistic precision but lack scalability.
+More recent datasets~\citep{chen2024panda, tan2024vidgen, nan2024openvid} leverage multimodal large language models (MLLMs) for automatic caption generation, striking a balance between efficiency and semantic relevance.
+Others adopt structured or multi-stage pipelines~\citep{ju2024miradatalargescalevideodataset, wang2025koala} to improve vision–text alignment, while OpenHumanVid~\citep{li2025openhumanvid} enhances caption reliability through LLM-based voting and reformatting.
+Despite these advances, vision–language models (VLMs) such as Gemini~\citep{team2023gemini} remain limited in spatial reasoning, often overlooking geometric and camera-related details (\figref{fig:vlm_comp}).
+Recent works like CameraBench~\citep{lin2025towards}, VLM4D~\citep{zhou2025vlm4d}, and 3D LLM-Mem~\citep{hu20253dllm} highlight these shortcomings and explore early attempts to integrate depth and pose awareness.

-Despite this progress, vision-language models (VLLMs) such as Gemini~\citep{team2023gemini} remain limited in capturing spatial information, often omitting or misrepresenting geometric details, as illustrated by the original camera description in \figref{fig:vlm_comp}.
-Recent studies, including CameraBench~\citep{lin2025towards} and VLM4D~\citep{zhou2025vlm4d}, emphasize the importance of spatial reasoning and present early efforts to address this challenge.
-Motivated by these observations, we propose a structured caption generation framework that integrates VLLMs with large language models (LLMs) to strengthen spatiotemporal reasoning and improve the spatial consistency of captions within our dataset.

-Several recent approaches have explored encoding positional and geometric information into LLMs to enhance spatial comprehension.
-For instance, 3D LLM-Mem~\citep{hu20253dllm} incorporates depth maps and camera parameters, significantly improving spatial understanding.
-Inspired by these efforts, we introduce a novel captioning pipeline that integrates camera pose information into structured caption generation, as illustrated in \figref{fig:caption_pipe}.